naturalneuralnet/blue-pomodoro/README.md

 ## Local Setup

-Download or clone from github.
+Download or clone the repository from GitHub.

 Install dependencies using npm install

 `npm install`
-Change the port to localhost

 Run locally with npm run start

-`npm start`
+`npm run start`

 ## Technologies Used